goldsborough/cytogan/README.md

 - gpu-vm-1:
  - Continue BEGANS
 - gpu-vm-2:
-  - InfoGAN with 1e-5 8e-5 8e-5 and 2 conditional variables
+  - InfoGAN with 1e-5 8e-5 8e-5 and 2 conditional variables [good]
   - InfoGAN with 7e-5 2e-4 2e-4 and 1 conditional variables
 - gpu-vm-3:
- - Continue BEGAN with 0.25 diversity
+ - Continue BEGAN with 0.25 diversity [no noticeable improvement over other BEGAN]
- - WGAN-GP with 8e-5 8e-5
+ - WGAN-GP with 8e-5 8e-5 [good, but not better than LSGAN]
 - gpu-vm-5:
  - Continue LSGANs
- - Conditional WGAN-GP with 8e-5 8e-5 and embedded conditioning
+ - Conditional WGAN-GP with 8e-5 8e-5 and embedded conditioning [crap]

 ### Tuesday, 10/10/2017